keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/TaskDefinition/index.md

 ---

-A `KeptnTaskDefinition` defines tasks that can be run by the Keptn Lifecycle Toolkit as part of the pre- and post-deployment phases of a `KeptnApp`.
+A `KeptnTaskDefinition` defines tasks that are run by the Keptn Lifecycle Toolkit as part of the pre- and post-deployment phases of a `KeptnApp`.

 ## Yaml Synopsis